vichawans/group_python/scripts/data_extraction/download_pp_convert/README.md

 ## Known problem

 - This code will always try to check for download pp `max_retries` times.
 It's probably better to don't try if the download is not corrupted to be a good MASS citizen...
-- mass download walltime is set to 1 hour.
-Probably could increase (at the expense of queuing time)
 - working directory in `driver_download_pp_convert.sh` is relative to current directory and is hardcoded.
 Probably need a better way of doing this.
 - Copying converted nc file does not depend on each nc convert job.
 That means `l_copy_converted` needs to be False when `l_convert` is True for now.